 DCS Sector Orientation Requirements

-Sector Orientation is required by all staff and users, if one of the following is applicable:
+Sector Orientation, in accordance with APS Policy and Procedures for Sector Specific Training, is required by all staff and users, if one of the following is applicable:

 - User is a new user of the DCS facility

 - It has been two years since the user’s last Sector Orientation